stepperr27/handflow/README.md

 ├── open
 └── none
 ```
-As you can see this project came across with 4 default gestures:
+As you can see this project has been built with 4 default gestures:
 - `open` -> Move the mouse cursor around the screen
-- `fist` -> Drag the current active window
+- `fist` -> Drag the currently active window
 - `pinch` -> Drag and click with the left mouse button
 - `scroll` -> Scroll up/down \
 The folder named `none` contains random pictures that shouldn't be classified as recognized gestures.